 Now that you know what a bullet tank is and the different accessories that can come with it, you are probably thinking where do I use them or where do I put it?
 Most bullet tanks are connected to the cold separator drain on a Joule Thomson System (JTS), or on mechanical refrigeration units for the collection and temporary storage of the recovered natural gas liquids.

-You can also find these tanks being used in refineries or end use locations for bulk storage of sellable products, such as propane or butane storage.
-Here at Croft Production Systems we offer new, refurbished and as is units than can be equipped with any of the accessories listed above.
-All our equipment here at CROFT goes through many series of tests to insure quality production.
+You can also find these tanks being used in refineries or end-use locations for bulk storage of sellable products, such as propane or butane storage.
+Here at Croft Production Systems, we offer new, refurbished, and as is units than can be equipped with any of the accessories listed above.
+All our equipment here at CROFT goes through many series of tests to ensure quality production.